 No person shall operate or cause to operate any type of self-propelled vehicle or any vehicle which is moved by animal power over or upon any foot path or bridle path within the Park, unless authorized by the Executive Director.

 No person shall drive upon or along any Park road or drive which has been closed and posted with appropriate signs or barricades.
 The Executive Director shall have authority to order roads or drives closed during the process of construction, reconstruction, or repairs, or when, on the basis of engineering investigation, weather conditions render travel either unsafe or unduly destructive of the road.

 20.4 Speed limit.

-No person shall drive or propel or cause to be driven or be propelled along or over any road or drive within the Park, any vehicle at a greater rate of speed than thirty (30) miles per hour or at a greater speed than will permit him to bring it to a stop within the assured clear distance ahead.
+No person shall drive or propel or cause to be driven or be propelled along or over any road or drive within the Park, any vehicle at a greater rate of speed than the posted speed limit or at a greater speed than will permit him to bring it to a stop within the assured clear distance ahead.

 Upon all roads and drives of sufficient width, a vehicle shall be driven upon the right half of the roadway except when overtaking and passing another vehicle proceeding in the same direction, or when otherwise directed by a traffic control device, Ranger, or other official within the Park.

 No person shall operate a vehicle along or over any road or drive within the Park in a reckless manner or without due regard for the safety and rights of pedestrians and drivers and occupants of all other vehicles, so as to endanger the life, limb, or property of any persons while in the lawful use of said Park drives or roads.

 20.7 Drag or competitive racing.